Check if a given string is sum-string

 In general, a string S is called sum-string if it satisfies the following properties:

 sub-string(i, x) + sub-string(x+1, j) = sub-string(j+1, l) and sub-string(x+1, j)+sub-string(j+1, l) = sub-string(l+1, m) and so on till end.

-From the examples, we can see that our decision depends on first two chosen numbers.
-So we choose all possible first two number for given string.
-Then for every chosen two numbers we check whether it is sum-string or not?
+From the examples, we can see that our decision depends on the first two chosen numbers.
+So we choose all possible first two numbers for a given string.
+Then for every chosen two numbers, we check whether it is sum-string or not?
 So the approach is very simple.
-We generate all possible first two numbers using two substrings s1 and s2 using two loops. then we check whether it is possible to make number s3 = (s1 + s2) or not.
-If we can make s3 then we recursively check for s2 + s3 so on.
+We generate all possible first two numbers using two substrings s1 and s2 using two loops. then we check whether it is possible to make the number s3 = (s1 + s2) or not.
+If we can make s3 then we recursively check for s2 + s3 and so on.